morikatron/toio-sdk-for-unity/docs_EN/build_android.md

 Go to Settings > Developer options (or, if this does not work, on some devices the path is Settings > System > Developer options), and check the USB debugging checkbox.
 Android now enters debug mode when it is connected to a computer via USB.

-(When connecting to a PC, the smartphone may display a dialog box asking "Do you want to allow USB debugging? dialog may appear.
+(When connecting to a PC, the smartphone may display a dialog box asking "Do you want to allow USB debugging dialog may appear.
 Tap "OK" when the dialog is displayed.)

 ### Check the connection